Everything We Know About the Fourth & Final Season of 'Ozark'

 Note: Major spoilers for Netflix's Ozark up through the Season 3 finale will follow.
 Click away now if you don't want the show ruined for you.

 There's no easy way out for the money-laundering Byrde family on Ozark.
-The Netflix crime thriller about a Chicago family forced to move to the Ozarks to launder money for a Mexican cartel is one of the streaming service's best originals, and the show, which stars Jason Bateman and Laura Linney, reached new heights with its better-than-ever third season that garnered 18 Emmy nominations in 2020, including one of which Julia Garner took home for Best Supporting Actress in a Drama Series.
+The Netflix crime thriller about a Chicago family forced to move to the Missouri Ozarks to launder money for a Mexican cartel is one of the streaming service's best originals, and the show, which stars Jason Bateman and Laura Linney, reached new heights with its better-than-ever third season that garnered 18 Emmy nominations in 2020, including one of which Julia Garner took home for Best Supporting Actress in a Drama Series.

 Is there going to be a Season 4 of Ozark?In late June 2020, Netflix announced Ozark would be back for a fourth season, dropping one of its classic cryptic black-and-white videos on social media.
 It was inevitable the incredibly popular and acclaimed series would be green-lit for a fourth season, but what was surprising about the renewal was that it confirmed that this would be the final season of the series.
 Of course, good things can't last forever and nobody would want for the show to turn into watching the Byrdes either on the run for years or rotting away in jail.
 Netflix wrote that the show is "going out with a bang," though, so whatever is in store for the final chapter of Marty and Wendy's operation, you can bet it'll be good.

-How many episodes will there be in Ozark Season 4?Seasons 1-3 featured 10 installments, but this time around you'll be able to tune into even more dark, moody episodes.
-Along with the confirmation of a Season 4, Netflix also announced that it would expand into 14 episodes in order to wrap everything up.
+How many episodes will there be in Ozark Season 4?Seasons 1-3 featured 10 installments, but this time around, you'll be able to tune into even more dark, moody episodes.
+Along with the confirmation of a Season 4, Netflix also announced that it would expand to 14 episodes in order to wrap everything up.
 The final season will be broken up into two parts, similar to the approach of acclaimed series like The Sopranos, Breaking Bad, and Mad Men have taken in the past.

 Tom Pelphrey, who played Wendy's brother Ben and shook things up last season when he became aware of what his sister was up to, will almost certainly won't be back, given that he was killed (although that hasn't stopped theorists from speculating he might still be alive because his death wasn't shown on screen).
 Janet McTeer, who played Helen, is also likely out, as she was shot to death in that jaw-dropping final moment, but she could conceivably return for an episode.
 She's absolutely dead, and Ozark definitely isn't a supernatural series, so it's not like she'll be haunting Wendy—but they have done a flashback episode before, so perhaps there could be one featuring Helen's past to offer more insight on Navarro.
 Of course, it's all up in the air, so right now just assume you'll be seeing the mainstays again next season.